nougatchi/tag-and-release-and-upload/README.md

  1. To learn how to build GitHub workflows and actions
  2. This doesn't fail if something already exists!
 The logic is:
     - Check for existing tag
       - Create it if it doesn't exist
     - Check for existing release for the tag
       - Create it if it doesn't exit
     - Check for each specified asset in the release
+      - If the asset already exists
-    - Upload it if it doesn't exist
+        - if overwrite, then delete it and upload the new version
+      - else
+        - Upload

 I designed this to work with the actions [AssemblyInfo Version](https://github.com/marketplace/actions/assemblyinfo-version) and [.Net SDK Project file Version](https://github.com/marketplace/actions/net-sdk-project-file-version).
 The idea is if I want a new release, I can change the assembly version attribute in my Visual Studio project, and push.
 This will create a new release when the version number changes, but will do nothing if the version already exists (instead of failing).